-The school has a 3 step approach to addressing bullying cases.
+In addition to the anti bullying policy the school has a 3 step approach to addressing bullying cases.
 Depending on the severity of the bullying it may be appropriate to go straight to step 2 or step 3.
 The sanctions for bullying are based on the seriousness of the bullying case as per the sanctions and consequences section 9.2 in this policy.